Bruce Ritter: Allegations of sexual abuse and financial improprieties

 In December 1989, Kevin Kite accused Ritter of having sexual relations with him after meeting him in New Orleans and flying him to New York City to live at Ritter's expense.
 Kite claimed that he had an eight-month-long sexual relationship with Ritter.
 He also alleged that Ritter diverted up to $25,000 in Covenant House money to finance the affair.

 Ritter denied Kite's story, although he said he helped get Kite a scholarship at Manhattan College.
 In December 1989, the New York Times reported the father of Kevin Kite said his son was "a chronic liar and thief with a 'personality disorder' and a history of hurting those who try to help him."
 Covenant House officials said they paid Kite's board at Manhattan College, gave him pocket money, and bought him a computer.
 They also said a Covenant House contact in upstate New York provided Kite with papers that allowed him to take the identity of Tim Warner, a young boy who died of leukemia in 1980.

 On January 24, 1990, the Village Voice reported that John Melican, 34, of Seattle, had recounted that from the time he was 16, he had an intermittent 13-year sexual relationship with Ritter.
-Melican repeated his claims to the New York Times and the Seattle Times, which published them in early 1990.
+Melican repeated his claims to the New York Times and the Seattle Times, in early 1990, stating that he "was cold and hungry" and "sex was rent."

 The New York Times reported that a third man, Darryl Bassile, 31, had approached the paper in mid-January to say he too had had sexual relations with Ritter when a youth.
 He had complained earlier to the Franciscan friary in Union City, New Jersey, after he heard of Kite's charges, and it started an investigation.
 A fourth accusation was made by Paul Johnson, 33, an admitted felon who claimed that he was involved with Ritter for six years.